Ben Wells (gridiron football): Professional career

-Wells signed with the Washington Redskins of the National Football League (NFL) on April 29, 2012, after going undrafted in the 2012 NFL draft.
+After going undrafted in the 2012 NFL draft, Wells attended rookie minicamp on a tryout basis with the Washington Redskins.

 Wells signed a two-year contract with the Montreal Alouettes of the Canadian Football League on May 13, 2013.
 He was released by the Alouettes on June 11, 2014.

 Wells was signed by the Arizona Rattlers of the Arena Football League on September 25, 2014.
 On March 22, 2016, Wells was placed on reassignment.

 Later life

 Wells went into coaching after his playing career ended.
+In 2021 he was the head coach and athletic coordinator at Horace Mann Junior School in Baytown, Texas.
 In 2022 he was hired as the defensive coordinator at Aldine Nimitz High School.
-In 2024 he was hired as the defensive coordinator at Conroe High School.
+In 2024, he was hired as the defensive coordinator at Conroe High School.

-In 2025 he was hired as the Director of Player Personnel for Texas State Football.
+In 2025, Wells was hired as the Director of Player Personnel for Texas State Football.
+In 2026, he was hired as the Associate Director of Scouting for University of Texas Football.